 Place Farm shop (Place farm Eggs and More)

-Nice friendly little farm shop that stocks a range of farm and local produce at what we think is are very fair prices.
+Nice friendly little farm shop that stocks a range of farm and local produce at what we think are very fair prices.
 Love the fresh cut chestnut mushrooms, flour from Norfolk Watermill, and of course the eggs.
 Easily found in Stuston on the outskirts of Diss in Norfolk just follow the brown ‘Farm shop’ signs.
+Look forward to them starting to stock a range of local beers.

 Suffolk Farmhouse Cheese – Whitegate Farm, Creating St. Mary (on the A140).
 The Salisburys and their team have to be the friendliest people we have ever come across while visiting numerous farm shops.
 They always ask after the family, remember details of your conversation and make you feel really welcome.
 If there is a problem they sort it then and there and ensure the customer leaves happy!